 Richard Bellis

 Bellis has composed and arranged music for the Disney theme parks, starting with arranging music for the opening of the EPCOT Center.
 He would continue working for EPCOT on projects like “Tomorrow’s Child”, Spaceship Earth, and the Imagination Pavilion.
 He wrote music for the Star Tours ride and Indiana Jones Adventure Stunt show at Disney's Hollywood Studios.
-He worked with Walt Disney Imagineering to write the music to the Disney's Animal Kingdom attraction "Countdown to Extinction" (which was changed to "Dinosaur").

-IT was a 2-episode supernatural horror and dark fantasy television miniseries, released in 1990.
+It was a 2-episode supernatural horror and dark fantasy television miniseries, released in 1990.
 When Emmy submissions came, they could only submit one episode and chose to submit the first.
 As a result, he received both his first Emmy nomination and first win in for "Outstanding Individual Achievement in Music Composition for a miniseries or a special (dramatic underscore)" in 1991.

 Biography from the Wikipedia article Richard Bellis.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.